What is diabetic ketoacidosis?

 You should keep taking your insulin, even if you are too sick to eat.
-Your body needs insulin even if you are not eating.
+Your body needs insulin even if you’re not eating.
 Ask your doctor whether it’s necessary to adjust your dose or take extra insulin.

 If you use an insulin pump, keep a variety of supplies on hand.
 Make sure that you have short-acting insulin, long-acting insulin, and needles in case your pump is not working right.
 You also should have an emergency phone number to call for help with your pump.

 What else should I do?